Ethan Alvano: 2023–24 season

 Against the Goyang Sono Skygunners, Alvano scored a career-high 33 points (including a jumper that sent the game into overtime) and also made a career-high 12 assists (including the assist for the game-winner).
 He won the KBL's MVP award as he averaged 15.9 points, 3.0 rebounds, a league-leading 6.6 assists, and 1.5 steals while not missing any games.
 With the win, he became the first Filipino Asian Quota Player to win the MVP, and the second to win an annual award after RJ Abarrientos won Rookie of the Year the previous season.
 He also made it to the KBL Best 5 for that season.
 Although they lost to eventual champions Busan KCC in the semifinals, he re-signed with the team for another season.

+2026–27 season

+Wonju joined the 2026 William Jones Cup in Taiwan as part of the pre-season.
+Alvano was noted to have played a key role by averaging 26 minutes per game, recording 15.4 points, 7.0 assists, and 1.4 steals.
+Alvano was named to the Best of Five and helped Wonju win the title which was the third overall for a South Korean team in the invitational tournament.